Acting Techniques and Tips for Actors

 Michael Shurtleff was a casting director who started careers like Dustin Hoffman, Barbra Streisand, Bette Midler, and Robert Redford.
 He wrote a book called Audition.

-It's my acting Bible.
+It's our acting Bible.
 Much like Ace Your Audition, Shurtleff focuses solely on acting techniques for auditions.
-But I find myself referencing his material even when I'm in rehearsal for a play.
-(Even a few of my favorite acting quotes come from this guy.)
+But we find ourselves referencing his material even when in rehearsal for a play.
+(Even a few of our favorite acting quotes come from this guy.)

 Do yourself a favor and go pick up that book.